luque-gh/newman/README.md

 ![Image of cycle Fire/Blank](/results/FBS-Cycle-Batteries.png)

-This scope shot show both battery voltage and current in the activation zone.
+This scope shot show both battery voltage (yellow) and current (blue) in the activation zone.
 In the first part, there is energy consumption from the batteries because voltage goes down and current goes up.
 However, this trend is averted by the induced current in the coil from the magnets.
 Current is reversed and voltage recovers and goes even above the batteries charged voltage.
 So, batteries are being charged in the middle part.